 Even the smallest front porch is a luxury that deserves as much attention to design as your interior space.
-Check out these modestly proportioned front porches that don't skimp on style, demonstrating the power of maximizing bonus outdoor space, enhancing your home's curb appeal, and helping to create a welcoming landing pad for guests.
+Check out these modestly proportioned front porches that don't skimp on style, demonstrating the power of maximizing bonus outdoor space, enhancing your home's curb appeal, and helping to create a welcoming landing pad for both you and your guests.

 Connecticut-based blogger Annie Diamond of Most Lovely Things and her family have lived in 15 houses.
 "In every house we have made sure that the entryway is welcoming," she says.
 "Your entryway is the first impression that people have when visiting.
-I hope mine says, come on in…..the door is always open!"
-Diamond uses Edison bulbs in her lanterns to create a warm and inviting glow.
-She keeps things fresh by swapping out plants, rotating seasonal decorations, and experimenting with the paint color on the door, which has been black, gray and here, a candy-colored, feel-good shade of pastel pink.Continue to 2 of 17 below.
+I hope mine says, come on in... the door is always open!"
+Diamond uses Edison bulbs in her lanterns to create a warm and inviting glow, and keeps things fresh by swapping out plants, rotating seasonal decorations, and changing the front door paint color on a whim.Continue to 2 of 46 below.

 Leafy and Romantic

-This 10'x12' tiny house from designer Stefania Skrabak of New York-based AHG Interiors has a generous open front porch that creates extra outdoor living space.
-Simple decor choices like a classic bistro table and chairs, a simple lantern, a wooden stool, a garland light, and a tangle of climbing ivy add up to a lush, romantic getaway with an irresistible dose of charm.Continue to 3 of 17 below.
+This 10x12-foot Catskills tiny house from AHG Interiors has a generous open front porch that creates extra outdoor living space.
+Classic decor choices and a tangle of climbing ivy create a lush, romantic setting.Continue to 4 of 46 below.

 Low Slung and Shaded